Admissions & Aid

 Transfer Credit Policy

 Students admitted into the doctoral or master’s degree programs in the School of Communication & the Arts may request that graduate-level coursework completed at another accredited college or university be applied toward their degree at Regent.
-Read our transfer policy.
+Read about our generous transfer policy.

 The Joint Degree program at Regent offers students an opportunity to subsequently earn two master’s degrees from different Regent areas of study, for example a master’s in communication or theatre alongside a master’s in business, divinity, counseling, government or education.
 This may reduce the overall number of credit hours required to earn those degrees.